 This word has several meanings.
 We'll focus on these two useful ones:

-2. And when you niggle over something, or niggle with something, or niggle away at something, you're spending a lot of time and effort getting the little details right, but they really don't matter.
+2. And to niggle over something, or niggle with something, or niggle away at something, is to fuss over small details that really don't matter.

 Part of speech: